 How to Enroll in Medicare A and B

-Turning 65?
-If you don’t receive Social Security, contact the Social Security office in your county or call the national program at 1-800-772-1213.
+If you don’t receive Social Security, contact the Social Security office, call the national program at 1-800-772-1213, go to the Social Security website (or the Railroad Retirement Board, if you receive railroad benefits).
 You should do this about three months before your 65th birthday.

 Once you’re enrolled, you should receive information about Medicare and your Medicare “Red, White and Blue Card.”
 You will automatically be enrolled in Medicare Part A and Part B. Medicare Part A usually costs nothing.